The warm flavor of maple sugar mingles with toasty walnuts in these buttery maple walnut shortbread cookies. Roll them out or slice and bake!

-Mix up the dough and roll it into a log.
+- Simply mix up the dough as written in the recipe and roll it into a log.
 Chill until firm and then slice it up and bake.
-The log of dough can sit for up to a week in your refrigerator.
-Up to a year in the freezer.
+The log of dough can sit for up to a week in your refrigerator, or up to 3 months in the freezer (make sure to wrap it well.

 3 tips for perfect maple walnut shortbread cookies